-Activity 5: Check Your Song's Characteristics (20 minutes)
+Activity 5: Do Your Song's Characteristics Meet the Requirements?
+(20 minutes)

 Your song might be awesome, but we need to make sure that it is competition-ready.
 Read on to understand the entry requirements to ensure your submission is eligible: